 Happily Ever After

 Theresa, who got pregnant at 18 and decided to get married, had a very different story.
 She and her partner Cris got married because both felt it was the right thing to do.
 “We discussed it and I was just glad he felt that way because a lot of guys in those situations will go in the other direction and don't want to take on the responsibility,” she told Cosmopolitan.
 “He didn't look at it like that, so I was definitely glad that he wanted to go that route.
 ‘Relieved’ would be the good word.“ Over two decades later, they’re still going strong.
-Sure, they may have only gotten married at that time because of the pregnancy, but between having a baby together and being married, they felt more committed to one another, more ready to work through difficult patches rather than walk away.
-So for them, marriage may have been part of the glue that held them together—even if was spurred on by a pregnancy.
+Sure, they may have only gotten married at that time because of the pregnancy, but between having a baby together and being married, they felt more committed to one another and more ready to work through difficult patches rather than walk away.
+So for them, marriage may have been part of the glue that held them together—even if it was spurred on by pregnancy.